-Tower Bridge for many tourists has been top of the list for places to see in London.
-Every tourist who comes to London can exhibit this wonderful bridge which consist spectacular history.
-Tower Bridge shares the same tourist mindset as of the Clock Tower i.e. Big Ben.
+Tower Bridge for many tourists has been top of the list of places to see in London.
+Every tourist who comes to London can exhibit this wonderful bridge which consists of spectacular history.
+Tower Bridge shares the same tourist mindset as the Clock Tower i.e. Big Ben.
 The History of the Bridge is as fascinating as it sounds.

 About Tower Bridge

-City of London is built on both sides of river Thames.
-By 19th century the city grew and the eastern part of the city grew rapidly and got densely populated.
+The city of London is built on both sides of the river Thames.
+By the 19th century, the city grew and the eastern part of the city grew rapidly and got densely populated.
 The journeys between the busy port areas became tedious and took hours to cross at peak hours of morning and evening.
-In 1876 the City of London Corporation responsible for east part of London decided to make the Tower Bridge.
+In 1876 the City of London Corporation responsible for the east part of London decided to make the Tower Bridge.
 Over 50 designs were submitted for consideration of the Tower Bridge in the Special Bridge Committee.
-The final and the chosen design of the Bridge were won by Horace Jones and John Wolfe Barry.
+The final and chosen design of the Bridge was won by Horace Jones and John Wolfe Barry.

 How to reach Tower Bridge

-Tower Bridge Exhibition was reopened in 2002 and celebrated its silver Jubilee in 2007.
+Tower Bridge Exhibition was reopened in 2002 and celebrated its Silver Jubilee in 2007.
 Tower Bridge is a great tourist destination and one of the most visited tourist spots.
-Tourists who want to see the Tower Bridge can enjoy the exhibition and can take the nearest tube station which is London Bridge Station operate on Northern and Jubilee Line.
-Tourist who are coming from eastern side of London they can hop off at Tower Hill station and walk through the Bridge.
+Tourists who want to see Tower Bridge can enjoy the exhibition and can take the nearest tube station which is London Bridge Station operate on the Northern and Jubilee Line.
+Tourists who are coming from the eastern side of London can hop off at Tower Hill station and walk through the Bridge.
 London Tour buses are available opposite the Tower of London.
-Your London tour will be incomplete if you didn’t visited this great bridge.
+Your London tour will be incomplete if you didn’t visit this great bridge.

 Tower Bridge Lift Times

-If you want to see when the bridge lifts and lets the ships or big cruises passes by, don’t miss out on when the bridge lifts.
+If you want to see when the bridge lifts and lets the ships or big cruises pass by, don’t miss out on when the bridge lifts.
 Tower Bridge lifts around 800 times a year.
-Find out when the next Bridge Lift will be, and which vessel the Bridge will be lifting by going on Tower Bridge office website.
+Find out when the next Bridge Lift will be, and which vessel the Bridge will be lifted by going to the Tower Bridge office website.